klhuillier/con-error/README.md

 ConError.all(promises, 'failed in loading auction lot data', {lotId: lotId}) .then(/* do something with all resolved */);
 ```

+The returned Promise from `ConError.all` is a native es6 Promise.

 ### .then(fn, fn)